Billy (6ix9ine song)

 "Billy" is a song recorded by American rapper 6ix9ine for his second commercial mixtape, Day69 (2018).
 It was written by 6ix9ine with producer Beat Menace, and features additional vocals from 6ix9ine's then-manager Shotti.
 It was released on February 23, 2018, by ScumGang Records and 10K Projects, as the opening track from Day69.

 Critical reception

 The song received mostly positive reviews from music critics.
 Charles Aaron of Rolling Stone called the song a "gruffly barked speaker assault".
 Daniel Offner of Salute Magazine described the song as a "heavy-hitting hardcore anthem with all the ruthlessness of M.O.P. or Capone-N-Noreaga with a modern trap core".
 Trent Clark of HipHopDX described the song as "personified terror".

 Music video

-The music video was released on March 4, 2018.
+The music video was filmed by Trife Drew and released on March 4, 2018.
 During filming, the New York Police Department decided to remove 6ix9ine from the scene as a safety precaution for both the artist and surrounding bystanders.